ck4adventure/mhdb/README.md

 Main user story: As a mousehunt player, I want an app to track my weapons and special items so that I can know what I have yet to get and how to get it.

-### Upcoming features in planning
-- User can track weapons, bases and collectibles as personal inventory
-- Item ExchangeGains and ExchangeCosts to handle the many ways of obtainings items in the game, such as purchasing, crafting, brewing.
-- Purchase Locations and Drop Locations
-- Item acquisition detail page
-- Formally split UI into CMS of game info and User App that only displays it all
-- Containerize it for practice
- - Add Jest testing

 ## Week of Oct 26
 - Rewrite RSpec coverage for the API now that I know what it should respond with
 - Start wiring in front-end testing with Jest
+- Feature: User Profile Locations
+  - What locations can they hunt at?
+  - What are the top location they can hunt at?
+- Feature: Items (incl: weapons, cheese, gold, crafting items, collectibles)
+  - Decide how to group and index subcategories
+  - Items show page, create and edit
--
+- Feature: User Inventory
+  - As a hunter, I want to be able to track which weapons I own
+  - As a hunter I want to be able to sort the weapons table by power, name, etc

 ## Updates
   - Monday Oct 26th - Finishing up POC!
     - coming soon, more vigorous planning using githubs issues/projects
   - Thurs Oct 22nd - hooking up AWS, dotenv for creds control, only signed in users can update
   - Thurs Oct 15: Switched over to ActiveRecord for CMS functionality on item data entry
   - Mon Oct 12: Ranks and Locations have Images